gileCAD/AutoCAD-Fsharp-Project-Template/README.md

 For AutoCAD 2016 and later versions it is imperative that the LEGACYCODESEARCH system variable is set to 1 to allow automatic loading of the assembly.

-The command.fs file contains an examle of command and helpers to write some common AutoCAD tasks in a more declarative functional style.
+The command.fs file contains an example of command and helpers to write some common AutoCAD tasks in a more declarative functional style.

 Example using pipeline style to erase lines shorter than a supplied value
 ```